sonika-0224/NFTMarketplace/README.md

 Then open https://localhost:3000 with your browser Connect your MetaMask wallet.
-Mint, buy, and sell NFTs directly from the application.
+Mint, buy and sell NFTs directly from the application.
 # recipe-NFT-MarketPlace